Furniture Glossary®

 Arm Chair:

-A type of dining side chair that boasts armrests for comfortable seating in any dining space.
+A type of dining chair that boasts armrests for comfortable seating in any dining space.
 It is often referred to as a host chair, being that it typically sits at the head of a dining table.

 Bar Stool: